 Work with road agencies in the development of transportation projects that minimize the impacts to water quality for the life of the facility.
-Promote Low Impact Development, Green Infrastructure, and sustainable development practices.
-Key objectives of this task include mapping stream crossings by watersheds within the MPO area, begin discussions on designing culverts at road stream crossings to reduce erosion and improve fish passage, facilitate a workshop on the effects that roads have on stormwater management, and coordinate with road agencies to improve road stream crossings that inhibit fish passage or cause erosion because of improperly sized or placed culverts/bridges.
+Promote and demonstrate Low Impact Development, Green Infrastructure, etc. Key objectives of this task include the facilitation of a workshop that focuses on designing culverts at road stream crossings to reduce erosion and improve fish passage, facilitate a workshop on the effects that roads have on stormwater management, and coordinate with road agencies to improve road stream crossings that inhibit fish passage or cause erosion because of improperly sized or placed culverts/bridges.

-11.2 St. Joseph River Watershed and Galien River Watershed
+11.2 St. Joseph River Watershed

-The primary goal of the project will be to engage the community in learning and dialogue about the importance of watersheds and their impact on the regional transportation system.
+The primary goal of the project will be to engage the community in a great understanding of the importance of watersheds and their impact on the regional transportation system.